liao4869/liao4869.github.io/README.md

 9. Add all useful files that mentioned in the README.md file to your repository for web page
 10. Add a README.md file to state information about your repository for web page

+_**Tips**_: for most of supported theme that provided by Github Pages, you only need to add a file named "\_config.yml" to let the theme works.
+You need to add some codes in the blank "\_config.yml" file.
+The codes that you need to use should be provided in the README.md file of the theme repository.
+The theme's README.md file will teach you how to use and cutomize the theme for you personal web page as you want.

 Now, a README.md file and a index.md file for your resume should be in your web page repository with the theme's files.
 Github will run progress to produce your personal web page for your resume.

 ### View your resume page